 Langar is the biggest village in the Wakhan Valley after Ishkashim; there are shared jeeps running from Langar to Krough and Murgabb in the Pamirs once a week if enough people.

 There are also plenty of drivers that are offering to drive you to Murghab for about 70USD.

-I unfortunately had to hire a car together with two other travelers I met to get to Murghab.
-I really really didn’t want to do that, but i was running dangerously close to the end of my Tajik visa
+I, unfortunately, had to hire a car together with two other travellers I met to get to Murghab.
+I really really didn’t want to do that, but I was running dangerously close to the end of my Tajik visa

-One thing that was getting too tempting for me while traveling in this area was to cross into Afghanistan illegally, I had been biking less than a 100m from Afghanistan for a few weeks, and I couldn’t let the opportunity of crossing into Afghanistan illegally go away.
+One thing that was getting too tempting for me while travelling in this area was to cross into Afghanistan illegally, I had been biking less than 100m from Afghanistan for a few weeks, and I couldn’t let the opportunity of crossing into Afghanistan illegally go away.

 My trip from Langar to Murgabh and towards Kyrgyzstan along the Pamir Highway adventure will continue in another post.